Designing Transactional Email Templates with HTML

 Webinar: Best Practices for Email

 Have you updated your email strategy for the new year?
 We all want better deliverability, but there are a few small things you need in place in order to achieve it.
-Join us January 17, 2018 at 1pm CST for a live webinar on email best practices, hosted by Mailgun’s resident deliverability expert, Nick Schafer.
+Watch our webinar that covered all of the strategies needed to succeed in 2018 with our host, Nick Schafer -Mailgun’s resident deliverability expert.